 Students work with faculty members who are performers, composers, and producers working in classical, jazz, gospel and many other genres, right here in New York City.

 Want to meet other students interested in music?
-Join the Jazz Band, the Gospel Choir, the York College Chorus (Coming in Spring 2020!) and student clubs including the Music Club, the K-Pop Club, National Association for Music Education, and Cardinal Studios.
+Join the Jazz Band, the Gospel Choir, the Cardinal Chorus, or the Jazz Workshop, as well as student clubs such as the Music Club and Cardinal Studios.